 - Pinch of salt

-- In a large bowl, combine flour, sugar, turmeric and shredded coconut and salt.
-Mix well.
+- In a large bowl, combine the flour, coconut, sugar, turmeric and and salt.
+Mix well

-- Decorate with pistachios on top and bake at 350F for approximately 45 minutes.
-Let sit for at least 15 minutes before cutting
+- Bake at 350F for approximately 45 minutes.
+Let cool for at least 15 minutes before cutting

 - Category: Dessert